 - The bus may not be used to transport students who do not qualify for bus ridership.

-- Bus tickets will be issued for inappropriate behavior and will be handled by the Principal or Behavior Intervention Teachers.
+- Bus tickets will be issued for inappropriate behavior and will be handled by the Principal or Behavior Intervention Teacher.

 Inappropriate behavior on the bus could result in the loss of the opportunity to ride the bus.
-For further details, see the 2020 - 2021 District Elementary Parent Handbook.
+For further details see the 2022 - 2023 District Elementary Parent Handbook.

-Students Being Dropped Off at School: Due to COVID-19 restrictions, please DO NOT drop your student off prior to 9:15 a.m.
-Beginning at 9:15 a.m., students will be allowed to exit their vehicles and proceed directly into the building while maintaining social distance.
-They must wear a mask to enter the building.
-If your child eats breakfast at school, they should go directly to the cafeteria.
-If not, students should follow our building's posted traffic pattern to their classroom.
+Students Being Dropped Off at School: DO NOT drop your students off and leave prior to 9:20.
+Beginning at 9:20, students will be allowed to exit their vehicles and proceed directly into the building, while maintaining a social distance.
+(See map on next page) If your child eats breakfast at school, they should go directly to the cafeteria.
+If not, students should go directly to their classroom.

 For the safety of all students, parents will not be able to escort their student to the classroom in the mornings.
 Children need to say goodbye to their parent/guardian at the entry door and proceed to their classroom on their own.

-If your student is a bus rider and needs to ride home with a parent, a note or phone call is required.
-The office must receive this call before 3:30 p.m.
-These requests will be documented and delivered to the classrooms at 3:40 every day.
+If your student is a bus rider and needs to ride home with a parent, a note or phone call to the office is required.
+The office must receive this call before 3:00 p.m.
+These requests will be documented and delivered to the classrooms at 3:30 p.m. everyday.

-Mail Day is Wednesday/Thursday: Limited paper-based mail comes home with the youngest and only child on Wednesday/Thursday each week.
-Additional school and community information is posted on our school website through PeachJar.
-PeachJar delivers an email from Woodland Elementary with a subject of “New Flyer Opportunity."
+Mail Day is Wednesday: Limited paper-based mail comes home with the youngest and only child on Wednesday each week in a home & back folder.
+Additional school and community information is posted on our school website through PeachJar (https://wd.district279.org/).
+PeachJar delivers an email from Woodland Elementary with a subject of “New Flyer Opportunity”.

 School Pictures: A notification will be sent home when picture day is scheduled.

 Volunteers: It is the hope of the school staff that parents and community members will take an active role in our school programs.
 Volunteers are welcome to share an interest or career, assemble or cut materials at home, provide information regarding various topics of study - including countries and cultures, help with various school programs, and/or a wide variety of other activities.
 In order to volunteer at Woodland a complete application must be on file.
-Online applications can be found here.
+Online applications can be found on the Woodland Elementary website, https://wd.district279.org/, or at https://tinyurl.com/Volunteer-WD.
 Together, we can make a difference in each child's life.